SUPPORTING BC’S STEELMAKING COAL INDUSTRY

 Issue:

-British Columbia’s coal industry makes a significant contribution to the provincial economy through employment, tax revenue and contribution to provincial GDP.
-BC coal mining and export contributed $4.6 billion in GDP to the province in in 2019, and accounted for almost 13,000 in the province and 30,500 jobs across the Canada.
+British Columbia’s steelmaking coal industry makes a significant contribution to the provincial economy through employment, tax revenue and contribution to provincial GDP.
+BC steelmaking coal mining and export contributed $6.3 billion in GDP to the province in 2022 and accounted for almost 12,800 in the province and 30,500 jobs across Canada.

-In 2020 alone, the industry spent 1.91 billion on goods and services in 100 municipalities throughout the province.
+In 2022 alone, the industry spent 1.4 billion on goods and services from over 900 suppliers in municipalities throughout the province.

-Restricting the province’s coal supply chain will result in the loss of livelihood for a significant number of families in many parts of BC that are reliant on and supported by the coal industry and will reduce BC’s global competitiveness, at a time when economic recovery from the impacts of the global pandemic is a priority.
+Restricting the province’s steelmaking coal supply chain will result in the loss of livelihood for a significant number of families in many parts of BC that are reliant on and supported by the coal industry and will reduce BC’s global competitiveness, at a time when economic recovery from inflation is a priority and BC and Canada are at risk of threatened US tariffs.

 Background:

-This coal is sourced from four mines in the southeast Kootenay region and three mines in the Peace River coalfield of northeastern BC.
+This coal is sourced from four mines in the southeast Kootenay region and two mines in the Peace River coalfield of northeastern BC.

-Coal continues to be BC’s most valuable mined commodity with the majority of the coal exported to Japan, South Korea and China for steel production.
+Coal continues to be BC’s most valuable mined commodity with most of the coal exported to Japan, South Korea and China for steel production.
+Of the bulk commodities exported through the Port of Vancouver in 2022, coal accounted for 40 percent, with steelmaking coal accounting for almost a quarter of all exports.

-The four steelmaking coal mines in British Columbia’s Elk Valley region:
+The four steelmaking coal mines in British Columbia’s SE Kootenay region:

-- Generated work for a wide array of professional service providers including engineers, technical contractors, iron workers, pipefitters, environmental experts and employees in legal, real estate, insurance and financial roles;
+These mines generated direct work for a wide array of professional service providers including engineers, technical contractors, iron workers, pipefitters, environmental experts and employees in legal, real estate, insurance and financial roles.

 Steelmaking, like many industrial processes, does create some emissions.
 Steelmaking coal, also known as metallurgical coal, is an essential part of a chemical reaction needed to create new steel.
 It is not used to generate power.